ashleykleynhans/pelican/content/2023/07/getting-started-with-runpod-serverless.md

 #### FlashBoot

-FlashBoot is disabled by default, but you can enable it to reduce the majority of cold-starts down to 2 seconds, even for LLMs.
+FlashBoot is now enabled by default and delivers sub-second cold starts at no additional cost.

 #### Data Centers (Advanced Setting)